msgphp/symfony-demo-app/README.md

 ## Debug

-See current docker-compose configuration and images using:
+Display current docker-compose configuration and/or its images using:

 ```bash
 make composed-config